 The precise history of the Portuguese water dog is unknown.
-There are claims it came from Central Asia near the Chinese and Russian border, descended from rugged Asian herding dogs brought to Portugal by the Moors in the 8th century.
+There are claims it came from Central Asia near the Chinese and Russian border, descended from rugged Asian herding dogs brought to Portugal by the Moors in the 8 century.
 Others claim they came with the Visigoths, who went south to fight Romans and their dogs became known as the Lion Dog.
 The Visigoths invaded the Iberian Peninsula in 400 A.D. bringing their dogs with them.
-We know for sure that throughout the Mediterranean basin, dogs of the type more or less identical to the current one were used by the fishermen and originated the different breeds of water dogs today.
+We do know that throughout the Mediterranean basin, dogs of this type with similar attributes and characteristics to the current Portuguese Water Dogs were used by the fishermen and originated the different breeds of water dogs today.

 LEÃO the father of 6 litters and 30 dogs, died during World War II and was buried under a magnolia at Quinta de Benfica.
 When LEÃO died, Bensaúde wrote: “I do not know if I will ever have a magnificent dog like this, but at least I can say that it was part of my life and my kennel.”
 Vasco Bensaúde was an experienced breeder and knowledgeable of the breed’s possible origins.
 He tried to select the unique characteristics that differentiated the breed from other water dogs at the time.
 He was concerned with the natural abilities of these dogs.
 His first step was to establish a uniform morphological type.
 Animals with bad bites, parti-colores (Bensáude preferred solid black) and dogs with ticking were selectively taken out of the breeding program; Although this latter defect was easily removed, they would be genetically perpetuated.
 All dogs were tested on natural swim tanks in the kennel, but even the least fit were used in the beginning of the selection process.
 All the dogs he did not think were good enough to breed but had good work skills were put on board his ships.
 By 1960, the results of his selective breeding were evident.
 All the dogs produced had exactly the same type, solid colors, with few white marks, and excellent working dogs, constantly put to the test.

-Over the years, many of the dogs produced that deviated from the standard, or were not to be used in the breeding program, were offered to friends, mostly foreigners living in Portugal and others outside the country.
+Over the years, many of the dogs produced that deviated from the standard or were not to be used in the breeding program, were offered to friends, mostly foreigners living in Portugal and others outside the country.
 Dogs of white, cream, gray, or small stature, with little structure were not used.
 They were however used by others (to whom he offered them) and some began what might be called a secondary lineage of the Algarbiorium Kennel.
 Many of this secondary type went out of the country with their owners, sold or offered to others.
 This is the case of the female named FARRUSCA (daughter of Azinhal Algarbiorum and Dala Algarbiorum), gray in color.
-Bensaúde offered this bitch to a close friend, the Belgian Pierre Teisseire.
+Bensaúde offered this bitch to a close friend in Belgium, Pierre Teisseire.

 Because the high Coefficient of inbreeding in the Algarbiorum kennel due to inbreeding the dogs were getting very small, with less vigor and according to Fausto Santos, the kennel manager, they needed to introduce new blood.
 In 1963, he found in Algueirão, a large male with a curly hair.
 He asked permission of the dog owner to use it as a breeder and the first litter was born that same year, composed of four black females, ENGA, LISTEN, SWORD and ESPIA.
 The mother was SALEMA Algarbiorum and the father, the new male registered under the name of TABU.